 On arrival, apart from wondering how you’ll cope with the sheer volume of people milling around, you’re greeted by a rainbow of freshly squeezed fruit juices and cocktails.

 There’s a huge selection of vendors in La Boqueria Market and it can be difficult to find a route through the maze.
 I gave the fishmongers a wide berth, because OMG THE SMELL.
 Also, the eyes of the freshly caught swimmers follow you around and it really gives me the creeps.
 However, for normal people, the selection is enormous and everything incredibly fresh.

 There’s no chucking fish over your head, as they do at Pike’s in Seattle.
 Therefore, you can rest easy knowing that they’re quite dead and no one will attempt to launch them through the air as you walk past.

 Les had a lovely time looking at cockles, mussels and, apparently, the biggest langoustines he’s ever seen.
 Incidentally, we ended up the proud owners of 6 of them.
 Eyes and all… I made a beeline for the olives.
 Oh, the olives.
 I’ve never seen so many delicious snacks in my life.
 I bought a TON.

 As well as taking in the sights and smells of the market, be sure to check out the iron roof.
-It’s been in place since 1914 and the archway and signage on entry is beautiful.
+It’s been in place since 1914 and the archway and signage on entry are beautiful.
 If you fancy sitting and trying out the produce, there are bars dotted around where you can point at stuff in glass counters before happily stuffing in your face.
 Also: they sell wine.